MinhLuong1006/IOT_realtime_fire_detection_system/README.md

 ## Overview

-IoT Real-time Fire Detection Project is an application designed for Internet of Things (IoT) device management and monitoring.
-The project integrates a Flask backend with a responsive frontend to facilitate real-time data visualization and control of connected devices.
+The IoT Real-time Fire Detection System is a comprehensive Internet of Things solution designed for automated fire detection and environmental monitoring.
+This system integrates ESP32-based sensor networks with a Flask web application to provide continuous monitoring, real-time data visualization, and immediate alert notifications for fire detection scenarios.

 ## Features